samhitasari05/NLP_With_DL_DeepDive/ffnn_sentiment_analysis_numpy_pytorch/Readme.md

 - One implemented **from scratch using NumPy**
 - Another built using **PyTorch’s neural network module**

-🧪 Developed as part of AIT 726 – NLP with Deep Learning at George Mason University.

 ---

 ## ✈️ Project Overview